Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Numerical Experiments

 \section{Numerical Experiments}

 This section presents a comprehensive evaluation of our proposed QRGMM$^\dagger$ approach to assess its performance and practical value in SCF risk management.
 We begin with a synthetic scenario where the full data-generating process is known.
-In this controlled environment, we can thoroughly examine the model’s ability to accurately estimate conditional quantiles, generate realistic distributions, and precisely approximate various risk measures.
-Following the synthetic analysis, we apply the method to a real-world datasets, thereby demonstrating its relevance and adaptability to practical SCF contexts.
+In this controlled environment, we can thoroughly examine the model's ability to accurately estimate conditional quantiles, generate realistic distributions, and precisely estimate various risk measures.
+Following the synthetic analysis, we apply the method to two real-world datasets, thereby demonstrating its relevance and adaptability to practical SCF contexts.